 Prepare Your Mobile For The Holidays

-Before you set off on your summer holidays, take steps to avoid a huge mobile bill on your return.
+Before you set off on your holidays, take steps to avoid a huge mobile bill on your return.
 We’ve also including some tips and tricks to help you keep your data safe.

 If you’re travelling to Andorra or Switzerland these countries are not included in the EU’s free roaming zone.
 Check with your mobile provider in case they do they include them with your tariff.